DCC-EX/dcc-ex.github.io/docs/big-picture/big-picture.rst

 This way, the various possible variations of each type of object will be defined with the same ID, meaning the same EX-RAIL sequences will apply, no matter how the objects are defined.

 For further information on IDs used in EX-RAIL, refer to the :ref:`automation/ex-rail-reference:notes` section of the EX-RAIL reference page.

+DCC addresses
+______________

+Further to the above, for DCC controlled turnouts, these will commence at the linear DCC address 101, which start at an address of 26, with a sub address of 0.

+For help understanding linear vs. address/sub address formatting of DCC accessories, refer to the :ref:`reference/downloads/documents:stationary decoder address table (xlsx spreadsheet)`.